Xmaz2150/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script in this directory prints the our current working directory
+script0: prints our current working directory
+script1: lists items in our directory